Permanent Residency Express Entry

 Leaving Canada

 A Permanent Resident is free to travel in and out of Canada.
-However, in order to comply with the residency obligations, he/she must accumulate two years of physical presence in Canada for every five-year period after they become a landed Permanent Resident (arrived in Canada).
+However, to comply with the residency obligations, he/she must accumulate two years of physical presence in Canada for every five years after they become a landed Permanent Resident (arrived in Canada).
 An exception to this rule would only apply to any one of the following:

 • The Permanent Resident is accompanying a Canadian-citizen spouse or common-law partner;